 In 1835 Reedley Hallows was a township in the parish of Whalley.

+You can see the administrative areas in which Reedley Hallows has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD836359 (Lat/Lon: 53.815558, -2.230831), Reedley which are provided by:
+You can see maps centred on OS grid reference SD836359 (Lat/Lon: 53.819445, -2.250602), Reedley Hallows which are provided by: